duerrp/pyexperiment/examples/README.rst

 and it will only print messages at, or above the 'WARNING' level.
-If you would like to see more (or less) messages, you can change the logging level by running the analyzer with an additional argument e.g., ``-o verbosity DEBUG``.
+If you would like to see more (or less) messages, you can change the logging level by running the analyzer with an additional argument e.g., ``--verbosity DEBUG``.
 In general, any configuration option can be set from the command line with ``-o [level[.level2.[...]]].key value``.